oftomorrowinc/of-tomorrow-website/docs/of-tomorrow-brand-guidelines.md

 - **Innovative**: Constantly exploring new ways to create and connect

 **Brand Archetype:** The Visionary + The Creator
-*We envision possibilities others can't see and bring them to life through elegant technology.*
+*We envision possibilities others can't see and bring them to life through elegant technology that serves everyone, everywhere.*

 ---